 Over three decades, Steven has built a long track record of winning high-profile cases and defeating high-stakes litigation, including multimillion-dollar disputes, through tactically executing legal arguments and vigorous advocacy.
-A skilled litigator and legal strategist, Steven has extensive experience representing businesses and individuals in federal and state courts in California and across the country, including in class actions, business disputes, mass torts, MDLs, product liability, and other complex civil litigation.
-Steven represents clients in the consumer products, pharmaceutical, medical device, mass media and entertainment, technology, and financial services industries.
+A skilled litigator and legal strategist, Steven has extensive experience representing businesses and individuals in federal and state courts in California, Texas and across the country, including in class actions, business disputes, mass torts, MDLs, product liability and other complex civil litigation.
+He is nationally recognized for his expertise in defeating class certification and exposing the legal and scientific flaws in major mass tort litigation, including crafting successful early-dismissal motions and prevailing on summary judgment and related Daubert motions dismantling unreliable expert testimony.
+Steven represents clients in the consumer products, pharmaceutical, medical device, mass media and entertainment, technology and financial services industries.

 Representative Matters